Shweta-Kataria/novastyle-marketing-intelligence/README.md

 - Generates automated executive recommendations using AI
 - Presents everything in an interactive live dashboard with 3 tabs
 - Segments all 2,240 customers into RFM lifecycle groups (Champions, Loyal, At Risk, Lost, New) with recommended marketing actions per segment
+- Runs A/B test simulation on email subject lines with statistical significance testing
 - **Automatically refreshes AI insights when underlying data changes — making it suitable for real-world deployment where data updates continuously**

 ## Tech Stack